Gray codes and symmetric chains: The middle four levels problem

 We repeat this joining operation until all cycles in the factor are joined to a single Hamilton cycle.
 For this purpose we define an auxiliary graph~$\cH_{n+1}$ whose nodes represent the cycles in the factor~$\cC_{2n+1}$ and whose edges connect pairs of cycles that can be connected to a single cycle with such a joining operation that involves a 6-cycle from the set~$\cS_{2n+1}$.
 Formally, the node set of~$\cH_{n+1}$ is given by partitioning the set~$\cT_{n+1}$ into equivalence classes under the mapping~$\rho$.
 By Lemma~\ref{lem:tree-rot}, the nodes of~$\cH_{n+1}$ therefore indeed correspond to the cycles in the factor~$\cC_{2n+1}$.
 Specifically, each rooted tree $(x,0)\in \cT_{n+1}=D_{2n+1,n+1}^{=0}\circ 0$ belonging to some node of~$\cH_{n+1}$ corresponds to the first vertex~$x$ of some path~$P\in \cP$ such that $P$ lies on the cycle corresponding to that node.
 For every flippable pair~$(x,y)$, $x,y\in D_{2n+1,n+1}^{=0}$, we add the edge to~$\cH_{n+1}$ that connects the node containing the tree~$(x,0)$ to the node containing the tree~$(y,0)$.
 By our initial argument, such a flippable pair yields a 6-cycle~$C_6(x,y)$ that can be used to join the two corresponding cycles to a single cycle.
 As mentioned before, the 6-cycle lies entirely between levels~$n+1$ and~$n+2$.

 To complete the proof of Theorem~\ref{thm:gmlc4}, it therefore suffices to prove that the auxiliary graph~$\cH_{n+1}$ is connected.
-Indeed, if~$\cH_{n+1}$ is connected, then we can pick a spanning tree in~$\cH_{n+1}$, corresponding to a collection of 6-cycles $\cT_{2n+1}\seq \cS_{2n+1}$, such that the symmetric difference between the edge sets $\cC_{2n+1}\bigtriangleup \cT_{2n+1}$ forms a Hamilton cycle in the middle four levels of~$Q_{2n+1}$.
+Indeed, if~$\cH_{n+1}$ is connected, then we can pick a spanning tree in~$\cH_{n+1}$, corresponding to a collection of 6-cycles $\cS'\seq \cS_{2n+1}$, such that the symmetric difference between the edge sets $\cC_{2n+1}\bigtriangleup \cS'$ forms a Hamilton cycle in the middle four levels of~$Q_{2n+1}$.
 Of crucial importance here are properties~(ii) and~(iii) in Lemma~\ref{lem:6cycles}, which ensure that whatever subset of 6-cycles we use in this joining process, they will not interfere with each other, guaranteeing that each 6-cycle indeed reduces the number of cycles by one, as desired.

 At this point we reduced the problem of proving that the middle four levels of~$Q_{2n+1}$ have a Hamilton cycle to showing that the auxiliary graph~$\cH_{n+1}$ is connected, which is much easier.
 Indeed, all we need to show is that any rooted tree from~$\cT_{n+1}$ can be transformed into any other tree from~$\cT_{n+1}$ by a sequence of heavy rotations, light rotations, pulls and their inverse operations; see Figure~\ref{fig:tree-ops}.
+It turns out that for our proof we only need light rotations and pulls.

 Recall that heavy and light rotations correspond to following the same cycle from~$\cC_{2n+1}$ (staying at the same node in~$\cH_{n+1}$), and a pull corresponds to a joining operation (traversing an edge in~$\cH_{n+1}$ to another node).
 For this we show that any rooted tree $x\in \cT_{n+1}$ can be transformed into the special tree $s:=(1,1,0,1,0,\ldots,1,0,0,1,0)\in \cT_{n+1}$, i.e., a right-light tree with a root of degree two and a star as its left subtree.
 To achieve this we distinguish three cases; see Figure~\ref{fig:connect}.

-\begin{enumerate}[label=(\alph*)] \item \emph{$x$ is left-light and right-light.} By a light rotation we obtain a right-light tree with a root of degree two.
+\begin{enumerate}[label=(\alph*)] \item \emph{$x$ is left-light and right-light.} By a single light rotation we obtain a right-light tree with a root of degree two.
 We then repeatedly pull pending edges in the left subtree towards the left child of the root until we end up at the tree~$s$.